shakyalokhande768/Campus-Dash768/README.md

 ### ✨ Features

 * **Modular Architecture:** Built with React and TypeScript for scalability and maintainability.
-* **Real-time Updates:** Designed to display current campus announcements, schedules, and events.
+* **Real-time Updates:** Designed to display user interactive interface with updates regarding items purchased and payment confirmation.
 * **Intuitive Interface:** A clean, user-friendly design focused on quick access to critical data.
 * **Campus Services Integration:** Links to internal systems, academic calendars, or resource booking.